elmonkey/Python_OpenNI2/README.md

 # OpenNI2 Python

-Installation instructions and sample applications that use the official python wrappers for OpenNI 2 and OpenCV
+Installation instructions and sample using the official Python wrappers for OpenNI2 and OpenCV

 * Tested on
     + OMAP4 (ARM) PandaBoard ES running Ubuntu 12.04, Python 2.7.3, OpenNI2.2, and OpenCV.2.4.10
     + Linux Ubuntu 14.04 x64
     + Windows 7 x64

 ## Dependencies (Windows use wheels)

 * OpenNI